RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonWindows.rst

    The ``.bashrc`` file will open in a text editor.
 Enter this line into the file exactly as it appears here: ``alias python='winpty python.exe'`` then save and close the file.
 #.
 Back on the command line, enter ``source .bashrc`` and press Enter.
 You may see a message about *.bashrc* and *bash_profile*; that's all good.
+#.
+Note that if you have any issues with the above, it is sometimes helpful to run Git Bash as an administrator.
+To do so, right click on the desktop shortcut for Git Bash and select "Run as Administrator".

 Make Your First Local Python Program
 ====================================